Mug: General design and functions

+Difference from cups

+Many languages including French, Italian, Polish, Russian, German, and English use two separate words for mugs and traditional cups.
+Translator Anna Wierzbicka suggested that this is due to a slightly different functionality: traditional cups are designed for drinking while sitting at the table, while a mug is designed to be used anywhere.

 History

 Early mugs

-Wooden mugs were produced probably from the earliest days of woodworking, but most of them have not survived intact.
+Though today mugs are associated with hot drinks, milk and soft drinks, many early mugs appear to have been mostly used for beer or other alcoholic drinks, and were often larger than modern mugs.
+Wooden mugs were produced probably from the earliest days of woodworking, but most of them have not survived or stayed intact.

 The first pottery was shaped by hand and was later facilitated by the invention of the potter's wheel (date unknown, between 6,500 and 3000 BCE).
 It was relatively easy to add a handle to a cup in the process thus producing a mug.
 For example, a rather advanced, decorated clay mug from 4000 to 5000 BCE was found in Greece.

 The biggest disadvantage of those clay mugs was thick walls unfit for the mouth.
 The walls were thinned with development of metalworking techniques.
 Metal mugs were produced from bronze, silver, gold, and even lead, starting from roughly 2000 BCE, but were hard to use with hot drinks.

 The invention of porcelain around 600 CE in China brought a new era of thin-walled mugs suitable both for cold and hot liquids, which are enjoyed today.